Evaluators Reference

 Section titled “execution_metrics”Set performance thresholds.

-- name: performance type: execution_metrics max_tool_calls: 10 max_tokens: 5000 max_duration_ms: 30000 max_cost_usd: 0.10Weights and Aggregation
+- name: performance type: execution_metrics max_tool_calls: 10 max_tokens: 5000 max_duration_ms: 30000 max_cost_usd: 0.10skill_trigger

 Section titled “Weights and Aggregation”Evaluator scores are combined using weighted averaging: